smiggiddy/authenticate-user/README.md

 Expect return message to be a JSON object of the created user.

 - JWT Authentication <br />
-In Postman create a JSON object for logging in.
-Send to: '/api/auth' <br />
+In Postman create a JSON object for logging in: '/api/auth' <br />
 Required fields: <br />
 {
 email: string.